hachem89/Frontend-Mentor---Fylo-data-storage-component-solution/README.md

 ### Continued development

-I want to practice more about ==responsive design== because I want to get better at making websites that look good on all kinds of devices, like phones, tablets, and computers.
+I want to practice more about ***responsive design*** because I want to get better at making websites that look good on all kinds of devices, like phones, tablets, and computers.
 I think it's important to make sure that everyone can easily use and see the things I create online, no matter what device they're using.
 So, I'm excited to learn more about how to design and build websites that work well and look nice everywhere.

 ### Useful resources